Marshall Thundering Herd football: Uniforms and Logos

+In 2019, Marshall released 2 new (black home and white away) jerseys with 3 pants (black white, and kelly green.)
+The black and kelly green jerseys had the stylized "The Herd" alternate logo on the front.
+The white home jersey had the "Marshall" wordmark on the logo's front, with the Nike "swoosh" logo on both the jerseys and pants, which also had the "M" / "The Herd" wordmark logo also on the pants.
+The jersey numbers were in block font style on the road / alternate jerseys, as they had historically been, and in a varsity font style on the home white jerseys.
+The striping pattern which had been traditionally on the pants (white, black and kelly green) were removed.

+The football team presently also wears, at times, two alternate black helmets, one with the same logo, and the other, with a charging bull logo, both have a white stripe surrounded by two thinner black and kelly green striping pattern going across the middle of the helmet.

+In 2020, the football program introduced the current new set of Nike home uniforms, which featured the same traditional striping pattern across the helmets (white, black and a slightly lighter kelly green), jerseys and pants, as well as a new jersey number font style on the jerseys, a double outline varsity jersey number font (which were placed on the home jerseys in 2019) which now appears on all of the jerseys, and a contrasting black collar.

+Another later notable change occurred in 2022, that the change of the conference which the team plays in, being as of 2022, the switch from Conference USA to the Sun Belt Conference, indicative in the conference logo on the jerseys.

 Head coaches

 Division I-AA playoff results

 Marshall has appeared in the I-AA playoffs eight times, compiling a record 23–6.
 They are two-time I-AA National Champions and four-time national runners-up.

 Rivalries

 Appalachian State

-Known colloquially as The Old Mountain Feud, the rivalry with Appalachian State was played annually 1977-1996.
+Known colloquially as The Old Mountain Feud, the rivalry with Appalachian State was played annually 1977–1996.
 The rivalry resumed annual play in the 2020 season and is set to continue as Marshall joins Appalachian State in the Sun Belt Conference East Division in 2022.
 The significance of the rivalry is that both schools are public universities in the Appalachian mountains, dominant in FCS and FBS Group of Five football, recruit the same players out of the same regions, and have a national reputation that exceeds most peer football programs of their size.
-An altercation at Kidd Brewer Stadium in 2021 made national news after a group of Mountaineer supporters taunted Marshall players on their way to the locker room and a Marshall player spat at the fans.
-Appalachian State leads the all-time series, 15-9.
+An altercation at Kidd Brewer Stadium in 2021 made national news after a group of Mountaineer supporters taunted Marshall players on their way to the locker room.
+Appalachian State leads the all-time series, 16–11.